 Step 5: Place the other plate right side up on the table and paint it following the same pattern as the first paper plate: darker shade of blue for the bottom and a light shade for the rest.

-Step 6: Print out the boat under the sun template and use it to cut out a boat out of white cardstock paper, sails out of red cardstock paper and the sun out of yellow cardstock paper.
+Step 6: Print out the boat template (find it at the end of the post) .
+Use the patterns to cut out a boat out of white cardstock paper, sails out of red cardstock paper and the sun out of yellow cardstock paper.

-Step 7: Glue the boat parts on the paper plate.
+Step 7: Glue the boat parts onto the paper plate.

-Step 8: Plate the first paper plate on top of the second one and staple them together.
+Step 8: Place the first paper plate on top of the second one.
+Staple them together.

-Step 9: Glue the sun on the second plate.
+Step 9: Glue the sun on top of the second plate.

 Check out more easy crafts for kids.